|

 meter are between 50 to 80 percent of

 the normal figures.
+The inability

 of the lungs to function optimally is